Lane Kenworthy, The Good Society

 - Lane Kenworthy, Egalitarian Capitalism, Russell Sage Foundation, 2004; Sarah Voitchovsky, “Inequality and Economic Growth,” in The Oxford Handbook of Economic Inequality, edited by Wiemer Salverda, Brian Nolan, and Timothy M. Smeeding, Oxford University Press, 2009; Joseph Stiglitz, The Price of Inequality, W.W.
 Norton, 2012; Thomas I. Palley, “Inequality, the Financial Crisis, and Stagnation: Competing Stories and Why They Matter,” Working Paper 151, Macroeconomic Policy Institute, 2015. ↩

-- For details, see Lane Kenworthy, “Income Inequality,” The Good Society. ↩
+- For details, see Lane Kenworthy, “Income Distribution,” The Good Society. ↩

 - Alberto Alesina, Johann Harnoss, and Hillel Rappoport, “Birthplace Diversity and Economic Prosperity,” Working Paper 18699, National Bureau of Economic Research, 2013; Vincenzo Bove and Leandro Elia, “Migration, Diversity, and Economic Growth,” World Development, 2017. ↩